Mission 15 · Stage 2

 • C. delay() reads buttons faster

-Why: Correct — millis() counts time without freezing the whole sketch.
+Why: Yes! millis() counts time without freezing the program.

 Code lab — try on your own

-Hint: The reaction = millis() - goTime line.
+Hint: That's the reaction = millis() - goTime line.

 Code walkthrough